Transurethral Resection of the Prostate (TURP) BPH Treatment in Dallas, TX

 Schedule a Consultation in Plano, TX

 It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with Dr. Wierschem about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by giving our office a call today at (972) 596-6733.
+To speak with Dr. Wierschem about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment in Plano or McKinney by giving us a call today at (972) 596-6733.